karalkal/vinyl-shop--react-FE/README.md

     }
 ```

+- Error Handling:
+`import { ErrorBoundary } from 'react-error-boundary'`

 ## TODOS

-- Google log in
+- XXXX Google log in XXXX
 - async errors handling
 - fix `Suspense/Await` bug, see above
-- fix structure - What is UI, what is page, what is components?
-Probably separate modals folder
+- XXXX fix structure - What is UI, what is page, what is components?
+Probably separate modals folder  XXXX
 - testing